salsolatragus/academicprogrammer.com/_posts/2017-04-28-the-programming-peculiarity.md

 ---

-Most people cannot construct a building or write a book, yet, it's seems like everybody can program.
+Most people cannot construct a building or write a book, yet, it seems like everybody can program.
 Isn't that peculiar?

 I just read a ZEIT special magazine about whether today's job market requires everybody to be able to program.
 While the message was that not everybody needs to be a programmer (but should have a basic understanding of how programming works), various articles mentioned that one could simply learn programming through YouTube videos, if necessary. *Piece of cake!*